traebracy/traebracy/README.md

 WIP sorry, I still have more projects too upload and more projects to do this summer that are more than just class projects/simple projects without aggregation and file modularity and I also have to learn DSA and work toward finishing my certificates and reaching platinum in codedex and finishing software implementations on my new laptop.

+The documentation on my current repo's is not finished and is a work in progress and I plan to finish the documentation within a week or so...